pixelcluster/pixelcluster.github.io/README.md

 ---
 Hi!
 Welcome to my blog page! 🐸

-My name is Friedrich Vock, I'm 19 years old, and I like everything low-level, Linux, and GPUs, which I occasionally blog about here.
+My name is Natalie Vock, I'm 19 years old, and I like everything low-level, Linux, and GPUs, which I occasionally blog about here.

 In parallel to studying Computer Science at the University of Konstanz I'm working as an independent contractor for Valve on RADV, the community-developed open-source Vulkan driver for AMD GPUs.